kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 The *de facto* expected behavior, as induced by the existing implementation, is also problematic.
 In summary, the major problems are:

   1. Initializers can exhibit data races due to ambiguous isolation semantics.
-  2. There is no explicitly provided facility to delegate from one initializer to another.
+  2. Initializer delegation requires the use of a `convenience` keyword, which does not have meaning without inheritance.
-  3. Deinitializers need additional restrictions to properly support custom executors.
+  3. Deinitializers are run without obtaining access to the actor's executor, yet they are permitted to invoke any actor-isolated method.

 The following subsections will discuss these three high-level problems in more detail.

 ### Initializer Races

 Unlike other synchronous methods of an actor, a synchronous (or "ordinary") `init` is special in that it is treated as being `nonisolated` from the outside, meaning that there is no `await` (or actor hop) required to call the `init`.
-But, an `init`'s purpose is to bootstrap an actor-instance called `self`.
+This is because an `init`'s purpose is to bootstrap a fresh actor-instance, called `self`.
 Thus, at various points within the `init`'s body, `self` is considered a fully-fledged actor instance whose members must be protected by isolation.
 The existing implementation of actor initializers does not perform this enforcement, leading to data races with the code appearing in the `init`:

 ```swift
 actor StatsTracker {